Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Introduction

-At first, we examine how various interaction parameters behave in the low-energy regime under the intimate competition between themselves.
-To be specific, we find that the tilting parameter is insensitive to its own initial value but can be heavily influenced by the starting anisotropy of fermion velocities.
-As to the fermion velocities, depending upon their initial anisotropy and tilting parameter, their ratio can either increase, decrease or nearly remains unchanged in the low-energy regime.
-Considering the dielectric constant, which characterizes the strength of Coulomb interaction, it tends to exhibit strong anisotropy in the low-energy regime, indicating the screened Coulomb interaction in certain direction.
-In comparison, we notice that both phonon velocities and phonon-phonon interaction can either flow towards the approximate isotropy or exhibit the basic results of the dielectric constant that flow towards some extreme anisotropy in the low-energy regime.
-It is of also interest to point out that the coupling strength of electron-auxiliary bosonic interaction and the electron-phonon interactions bear the similar behavior to that of the dielectric constant and phonon velocities, respectively.
+At first, we examine the behavior of various interaction parameters in the low-energy regime, considering the intimate competition among them.
+To be specific, we find that the tilting parameter is insensitive to its initial value but is significantly influenced by the starting anisotropy of fermion velocities.
+Regarding the fermion velocities, their ratio can either increase, decrease, or remain nearly unchanged in the low-energy regime, depending upon their initial anisotropy and tilting parameter.
+Turning attention to the dielectric constant, which characterizes the strength of Coulomb interaction, we notice its tendency to exhibit a strong anisotropy in the low-energy regime, indicating the screened Coulomb interaction in a certain direction.
+In comparison, both phonon velocities and phonon-phonon interaction can either flow towards the approximate isotropy or exhibit the basic results of the dielectric constant by flowing towards an extreme anisotropy in the low-energy regime.
+It is of also noteworthy to point out that the coupling strength of electron-auxiliary bosonic interaction and the electron-phonon interactions bear similar behavior to that of the dielectric constant and phonon velocities, respectively.

-In addition, we obtain three kinds of fixed points by classifying the energy-dependent tendencies of all interaction parameters and then investigate the leading instabilities around such fixed points.
-Moreover, accompanying the instabilities, the critical tendencies of physical quantities, including the density of states and compressibility as well as specific heat are carefully examined as approaching these three distinct types of fixed points, which present different but interesting behavior compared to their non-interacting counterparts.
+In addition, we identify three kinds of fixed points by categorizing the energy-dependent tendencies of all interaction parameters and then investigate the leading instabilities around such fixed points.
+Furthermore, the critical tendencies of physical quantities, including the density of states and compressibility as well as specific heat, are carefully studied as the system approaches these three distinct types of fixed points.
+They present different but interesting behavior compared with their noninteracting counterparts.